Oklahoma City, OK

 I found out that the takeout version of the Lemongrass Chicken Vermicelli Bowl is as good as the one in the restaurant, and in this case may be even better.
 This one had mint (something that was previously missing in the restaurant version), and everything else was excellent.
 It was a little short on the lemongrass flavor, but it was certainly a main part of the dish and there was enough to do the job.
 The chicken, sauce, noodles, etc. were all excellent.
 This was easily one of the best items I have had from Family Pho, even though I did not actually eat it in the restaurant.

 Another factor to consider with this dish was the fact that it left such a pleasant aftertaste with me that I did not want to “spoil” it the rest of the day with any other food items including dessert.
 I would judge the fish sauce, chile paste, and the dish itself to be among the best I have had anywhere, and to have such a meal at home was a special treat, especially compared to the other takeout items that are available.
-I think the chile sauce was something I requested and is not normally included in the orders, but I would definitely recommend it.
+The chile paste was something I requested and is not normally included in the orders, but I would definitely recommend it.

 Hours: Closed Sat.